History

 1956

 There were 7,886 Nomads produced in 1956.
-Special features unique to the 1956 was the first year Chevrolet hid the fuel/gas tank fill behind the left tail light, the 1956 Nomad are the first year the nomad had a quarter panel tear drop shaped rear wheel well openings and other interior trim pieces.
+A special feature of the 1956 Nomad is that the fuel/gas tank fill is behind the left tail light.
+It also has a quarter panel tear drop shaped rear wheel well opening and other special interior trim pieces.

 1957

 There were 6,103 Nomads produced in 1957.
 This was the first year for the iconic 283 cubic inch engine.
-Special features unique to the 1957 Nomad are the quarter panel Crown moldings, quarter panel aluminum inserts, tear drop shaped rear wheel well openings, 1957 Nomad was the second year Chevrolet hid the fuel/gas tank fill this time Chevrolet hid it above the left tail light in the stainless steel molding.
+Special features unique to the 1957 Nomad are the quarter panel crown moldings, quarter panel aluminum inserts, tear drop shaped rear wheel well openings.
+The 1957 Nomad, like the 1956 model, also has a hidden fuel/gas tank fill.
+This time Chevrolet hid it above the left tail light in the stainless steel molding.